Juice-Labs/juice-docs/docs/juice/user-guide/cli-app/advanced-cli/advanced-parameters.md

     ```powershell
     juice --no-banner run my_app.py
     ```

-- --controller

-    Specifies a non-default controller URL for the Juice system.
-Use in complex setups with multiple Juice environments or when using a custom controller.

-    **Example**:

-    ```powershell
-    juice --controller=https://custom-controller.example.com run my_app.py
-    ```

 These advanced parameters provide fine-grained control over Juice's behavior, allowing users to optimize their workflows for specific use cases and environments.